Kannan-Marimuthu/ReplatformingWorkshop/README.md

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/chess.jpg)

-- Open a browser and check whether your Chess App is running.
+- Open a browser and using the URL your system provided to you, check whether your Chess App is running.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/chess_board.jpg)